 You progress through each run weighing the risks and choosing which paths to take.
 Different battles offer different rewards, and it’s important to plan ahead.
 Any damage Arx takes is permanent unless you spend charges, another type of currency, to heal her.

 Some battles will earn you new cards, a level up for one of your Ultori, or the ability to upgrade existing cards in your deck.
-The system is very decision heavy and is easily one of the game’s highlights.
+The system is very decision-heavy and is easily one of the game’s highlights.

 Each Ultori has multiple abilities that can be gained through leveling them up, and every card in the game has two distinct upgrades you can transform them into.
-Though you may have to unlock the upgrade first.
+However, you may have to unlock the upgrade first.

 Every round minions in opposing lanes attack each other, and if they are destroyed, any leftover damage carries over to the next minion in line, and so forth.
 If a lane is unguarded, it hits the Ultori, and if they are knocked out, it hits the Arx instead.